hatimeria/legacy-symfony-hatimeria/README.md

-# Hatimeria - Symfony and ExtJS Integrated
+# Legacy framework - Symfony and ExtJS Integrated

+# This code is years old, left here just as an archive.

 ## Build for heavy javascript applications